cedlemo/ctypes-stubs-generation-notes/README.md

 ```

 Here I declare a library with the name "bindings" so that it can be included in
 the `bin/dune` file.
-In the last line there are the dependancies of the `bindings` library.
+In the last line there are the dependencies of the `bindings` library.

 * In the `stubgen/dune` file